-Developing an online presence is a great strategy for small businesses looking to grow.
-To help improve your digital reach you may consider adding a blog.
-B2B marketers who use blogs receive 67% more leads than those who do not.
-Additionally blogging is one of the most inexpensive and effective ways to ensure your target audience hears directly from you as often as you want.
+If you don’t yet have a blog, you may want to consider adding one.
+In 2020, 92% of content marketers stated they use blog posts as part of their marketing strategy.
+Additionally, blogging is one of the most inexpensive and effective ways to ensure your target audience hears directly from you as often as you want.

-One essential step many companies overlook is taking the time to make sure that their blogs are searchable online.
-All of your time blogging is only useful if you take the time to implement SEO (Search Engine Optimization) best practices.
-Meta Descriptions and Title Tags are a vital part of helping Google understand what your website is about.
-When Google understands this, your website will queue in the right search queries and you will generate better business leads.
+One essential step many companies overlook is making sure that their websites are searchable online.
+Content is only useful if you take the time to implement SEO best practices, including writing accurate meta descriptions and title tags.
+When Google understands your website context, your content will directly impact your site’s appearance in organic search.
+Ideally, this will generate better business leads.

 Keeping Your House Clean | Home Cleaning Services | Mary's Cleaning Services

-A Meta Description, or search engine description, has a character limit set by Google.
-Meta Description words appear in the section in search under the title.
+Meta Description text appears in the section in search under the title.
 If there is no description, Google usually takes the text from the page body.
 This is called the search snippet.